scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `cert_expiration` (Number) Duration until minikube certificate expiration, defaults to three years (26280h).
 (Configured in minutes)
 - `cluster_name` (String) The name of the minikube cluster
 - `cni` (String) CNI plug-in to use.
 Valid options: auto, bridge, calico, cilium, flannel, kindnet, or path to a CNI manifest (default: auto)
 - `container_runtime` (String) The container runtime to be used.
-Valid options: docker, cri-o, containerd (default: auto)
+Valid options: docker, cri-o, containerd (default: docker)
 - `cpus` (Number) Amount of CPUs to allocate to Kubernetes
 - `cri_socket` (String) The cri socket path to be used.
 - `delete_on_failure` (Boolean) If set, delete the current cluster if start fails and try again.
 Defaults to false.